oktadev/okta-blog/_source/_posts/2023-05-01-spring-boot-angular-crud.md

 I like Angular because it's a secure-first framework.
 It has built-in support for CSRF, and it's easy to make it identity-aware.
 Let's do both!

-Angular's `HttpClient` has support for the client-side half of the CSRF protection.
+Angular's `HttpClient` supports the client-side half of the CSRF protection.
 It'll read the cookie sent by Spring Boot and return it in an `X-XSRF-TOKEN` header.
 You can read more about this at [Angular's Security docs](https://angular.io/guide/http#security-xsrf-protection).

 ### Update Your Angular app's authentication mechanism

-Create a new `AuthService` class that will communicate with your Spring Boot API for authentication information.
+Create a new `AuthService` class to communicate with your Spring Boot API for authentication information.
 Add the following code to a new file at `app/src/app/auth.service.ts`.

 ```typescript
 import { Injectable } from '@angular/core';